IgnacioGarron/replication_ijf_int_inflation_factors_risks/README.md

-# Replication Package for *“International Factors and Inflation Risks”*
+# Replication Package for *“International factors and inflation risks”*
 **Ignacio Garrón, Vladimir Rodríguez-Caballero, and Esther Ruiz**

 # Information about the Replication Package

 - **Date:** December 1, 2025
 - **Structure:** *input*, *output*, *code*, *readme* file.
+- **Checks:** The package was reproduced by the Editor-in-Chief of the International Journal of Forecasting on 13 December 2025.

 # Contents